Jake Fox (lacrosse): Professional career

 Fox's professional career began when he was drafted in the 2nd round, 19th overall in the 2019 NLL Entry Draft by the New York Riptide.
 In his first game, he scored 1 goal and recorded 2 assists, leading him to be named NLL Rookie of the Week.

 In 2023, he joined the Albany FireWolves, following a brief period with the Panther City Lacrosse Club, where he was acquired by Panther City via trade in exchange for a sixth-round pick in the 2024 Entry Draft and a third-round pick in the 2026 Entry Draft.
 On January 5, 2024, he was released by the FireWolves from the Evaluation list.

 On February 22, 2024, he was signed to a one-year practice roster contract with the Halifax Thunderbirds, after which he was placed on the long-term Injured Reserve list.

 In Major Series Lacrosse (MSL), he was a member of the 2018 Mann Cup champions Peterborough Lakers.

 International play

-As a member of the Iroquois Nationals, he won bronze at the 2018 FIL World Championships.
+As a member of the Haudenosaunee men's national lacrosse team, he won bronze at the 2018 FIL World Championships.
 He has been a public advocate for the inclusion of the Haudenosaunee (Iroquois) Nationals in international competition, including the 2028 Los Angeles Olympics.